mohanad-hafez/car-dealership-system/README.md

 ## Exception Handling

+### User Defined Exceptions
+- **IllegalCapacityException**: An unchecked exception used to handle invalid input for inventory capacity.
+It is thrown when the user inputs a capacity that is not within the valid range (1-100).

 ### Checked Exceptions
 - Checked exceptions were handled when dealing with files for saving and loading data.
 Methods that interact with files are declared to throw IOException, and appropriate try-catch blocks are used to handle potential file-related exceptions.

 ### Unchecked Exceptions
-- **IllegalCapacityException**: An unchecked exception used to handle invalid input for inventory capacity.
-It is thrown when the user inputs a capacity that is not within the valid range (1-100).
 - **NumberFormatException**: An unchecked exception used to handle invalid input for inventory capacity in the new launch page.
 It is thrown when the user inputs a non-numeric value for inventory capacity.

 ## File Handling